 1. What are Kharif crops?

-Kharif crops are grown during the monsoon season from June to October.
+Kharif crops are grown during the monsoon season, usually from June to October.
+They need warm, humid weather and adequate rainfall.

-Rabi crops are grown in winter, sown after monsoon and harvested in spring.
+Rabi crops are grown in winter, sown from October to December and harvested from March to April.

 Rice, maize, cotton, millets, groundnut, soybean, tur, urad and moong.